Vangelis Ikonomou

-Vangelis Ikonomou (Βαγγέλης Οικονόμου, born 18 July 1987) is a Greek retired footballer who last played as a centre back for Cypriot club Karmiotissa.
+Vangelis Ikonomou (Βαγγέλης Οικονόμου; born 18 July 1987) is a Greek former professional footballer who played as a centre-back.

 Career

 Ikonomou began his professional career by joining Ionikos in January 2005.
 During his time with Ionikos he also played for Thyella Patras and Agios Dimitrios on loan.
 After his loan spell, Oikonomou played his first match of the season, providing assist by winning a penalty, allowing Oliver Makor to convert, in a 2–1 win over Ethnikos Piraeus.
 At Ionikos, He soon became a first team regular.
 During the season, Oikonomou was sent off twice; The first was in a game against Giannina for receiving a second yellow card and the second was for receiving a straight red card.

-In the summer transfer window, Ikonomou then signed for Kavala on a fee of €250K.
+In the summer transfer window, Ikonomou then signed for Kavala on a fee of €250,000.
 He made his debut, making his first start and playing 90 minutes, in a 1–0 win over Levadiakos.
 He since established himself in the first team at Kavala.
 During the season, Ikonomou was sent off twice, like last season at Ionikos; The first was in a game against Aris for Mass confrontation in a 0–0 draw and the second was against Panionios for receiving a second yellow card on the final games of the season.
 However, the next season, Oikonomou playing time was soon reduced, with lack of first team opportunities and only made four appearances.

 Because of the Kavala's involvement in the match-fixing scandal, Ikonomou was given a free transfer and joined Atromitos on a two-year deal with the club.
 He made his debut for the club, coming on as a substitute for goalscorer Stelios Sfakianakis, in a 1–0 win over AEK Athens.
 Months on, his playing time was soon reduced, like at Kavala, with lack of first team opportunities.
 But later on the season, his first team was soon progressed.
 Soon on 18 March 2012, Ikonomou scored his first goal for the club, in a 2–2 draw against Levadiakos.
 He also played in the Greek Cup Final, in a 2–1 loss against Greek Champions Olympiacos, having previously played against them on the final game of the season in the league.
 The next season, Oikonomou made no appearances for the club throughout the first half of the season and was given a free transfer by the club.